slavakung/slavakung.github.io/_pages/community.md

 ## Advising ##

 I serve as a faculty adviser for the Czech *Upsilon Pi Epsilon* (UPE) honor society for talented CS students.
-I coordinate the local chapter activities, report to the US central, secure funding, etc.
+I coordinate the local chapter activities, report to the US central, secure funding, etc. We won the outstanding UPE chapter [award](http://cs.fel.cvut.cz/en/news/detail/1068).

 ## Supervising ##